All minor-minimal apex obstructions with connectivity two

-\hyperref[sec:UniqueCut]{Section~\ref*{sec:UniqueCut}} considers the $72$ connectivity-$2$ apex obstructions with a planar heavy side (defined in the paragraph before Lemma~\ref{lightComponent}) and a unique $2$-cut.
+\hyperref[sec:UniqueCut]{Section~\ref*{sec:UniqueCut}} considers the last group of obstructions, the $72$ connectivity-$2$ apex obstructions with a unique $2$-cut having a planar heavy component (defined in the paragraph before Lemma~\ref{lightComponent}).
 These obstructions are considerably more difficult to characterize because they are very close to $3$-connected.
-One aspect of apex obstructions with low ($\leq 2$) connectivity is that they may contain vertices that are not branch vertices of any Kuratowski subdivision (illustrated, for example, by the obstructions at the bottom of \autoref{Intersecting2Cuts}).
+One aspect of connectivity-2 apex obstructions is that they may contain vertices that are not branch vertices of any Kuratowski subdivision.
+There are seven obstructions exhibiting this phenomenon, three appear at the bottom of \autoref{NonPlanarC} and four appear at the bottom of \autoref{Intersecting2Cuts}.
 This is not a phenomenon encountered in general $3$-connected graphs that contain a subdivision of $K_{3,3}$ (see statement (6.2) of \cite{MR1339848}).
 The final $72$ connectivity-$2$ apex obstructions behave similarly to the $3$-connected graphs that contain a subdivision of $K_{3,3}$: all vertices are branch vertices of a Kuratowski subdivision.
-Proposition~\ref{ExistenceOfKuratowskis} is the main tool used to prove this claim; it highlights the significance of ``close'' almost planar cells (which we do not define in this paper but see Lemma~\ref{BasicLemma} for the idea), a notion remotely reminiscent to `communicating Kuratowski subgraphs' (introduced in \cite{MR1339847}).
-The most important consequence of Proposition~\ref{ExistenceOfKuratowskis} is that the apex obstructions with planar heavy side and a unique $2$-cut contain three Kuratowski subdivisions whose branch vertices cover the entire vertex set.
+Proposition~\ref{ExistenceOfKuratowskis} is the main tool used to prove this claim; it highlights the significance of ``close'' Kuratowski subdivisions (which we do not define in this paper), a notion remotely reminiscent to `communicating Kuratowski subgraphs' (introduced in \cite{MR1339847}).
+The most important consequence of Proposition~\ref{ExistenceOfKuratowskis} is that the apex obstructions having a unique $2$-cut with a planar heavy component contain three Kuratowski subdivisions whose branch vertices cover the entire vertex set.
 This property is key in our proof that the obstruction list is complete.
-It appears likely that the study of apex obstructions with higher connectivity will require similar collections of Kuratowski subdivisions whose branch vertices cover the entire vertex set, though the Eppstein graph shows that as many as four such cells are needed.
-Unfortunately connectivity appears to be a poor proxy for a still missing notion related to close cell complexes.
-Having reduced the computation of the $72$ connectivity-$2$ apex obstructions with planar heavy side and a unique $2$-cut to small graphs, the final section discusses the computer work applied to show our list of connectivity-$2$ apex obstructions\footnote{See \autoref{graph6Appendix} for graph6 presentation of all $133$ connectivity-$2$ apex obstructions.} is complete.
+It appears likely that the study of apex obstructions with higher connectivity will require similar collections of Kuratowski subdivisions whose branch vertices cover the entire vertex set, though the Eppstein graph shows that as many as four such Kuratowski subdivisions are needed.
+Unfortunately connectivity appears to be a poor proxy for a still missing notion related to close complexes of Kuratowski subdivisions.
+After reducing to small graphs the computation of the $72$ connectivity-$2$ apex obstructions having a unique $2$-cut with a planar heavy component, the final subsection discusses the computer work applied to show the list of connectivity-$2$ apex obstructions is complete (see \autoref{graph6Appendix} for graph6 presentations of all $133$ connectivity-$2$ apex obstructions).